jankatins/katzien.de/content/posts/2024-10-03-azure-vpn-under-fedora.md

 conflict with a second directory anymore, but now needs to be called from outside by `rpmbuild`.
 Which means the resulting rpm is in a different place.
 Also added a fix for not being able to set the DNS server by changing the unix group in the for the `.pkla` file.

+**UPDATE, 2025-11-11**: verified that the above still work with Fedora 43.